 marijuana-edibles-for-the-first-time-pot-brownies

 How much THC mg is enough?

-• Finding the Right Dose: Knowing the proper dosage can be tricky, especially in places where edibles are not pre-packaged or from reliable sources.
-In legal states, dispensaries offer THC-infused mints or candies with clearly marked doses (e.g., 5mg THC).
-This helps you understand exactly how much you're consuming.
+• Finding the Right Dose: Determining the correct dosage is critical, especially in regions where edibles aren't pre-packaged or come from unverified sources.
+In areas where it's legal, dispensaries often provide THC-infused products like mints or candies with clearly marked doses (e.g., 5mg THC), helping you gauge your intake.

+marijuana-edibles-for-the-first-time-pot-brownies